-You shouldn’t miss out on the oldest pub in the city which boasts connections to the author Graham Greene and rather less salubriously, Jack the Ripper too.
-It’s our favourite pub in the city and the range of ales is excellent.
-Get fired in and there are only 2 more stops to go!
+You shouldn’t miss out on the oldest pub in the city, which boasts connections to the author Graham Greene and, rather less salubriously, Jack the Ripper too.
+It’s our favourite pub in the city, and the range of ales is excellent.
+Get fired in, and there are only two more stops to go!

 Address: 10 Ship Street, Brighton, BN1 1AD